Virginia Solar Panel Cost & Incentives

 Are there solar incentives in Virginia?

-Virginia offers net metering at the full retail rate through Dominion and Appalachian Power, plus a property tax exemption in many localities.
-There is no state solar tax credit, no sales tax exemption, and the federal 30% ITC expired December 2025.
+Virginia offers net metering at the full retail rate through Dominion and Appalachian Power, plus a locality-level property tax exemption in many jurisdictions.
+There's no state solar tax credit, no sales tax exemption, and the federal 30% ITC expired in December 2025.
 Community solar subscriptions are expanding under the VCEA for residents who can't install rooftop panels.

 How much does solar cost in Virginia?

-Average residential solar costs in Virginia range from $2.70 to $3.10 per watt.
-A 7 kW system costs approximately $18,900–$21,700.
-Without the federal ITC, payback periods are 12–16 years depending on your utility territory and electricity usage.
-Northern Virginia homes with higher bills tend to see shorter payback periods.
+Residential solar in Virginia runs $2.70 to $3.10 per watt.
+A 7 kW system costs roughly $18,900 to $21,700.
+Without the federal ITC, payback periods are 12 to 16 years depending on your utility territory and electricity usage.
+Northern Virginia homes with higher bills tend to see shorter payback.

 Does Dominion Energy offer net metering?

 Yes.
 Dominion Energy Virginia provides net metering for residential systems up to 25 kW.
 Excess generation earns credits at the full retail rate.
-Credits roll forward monthly and are trued up annually (typically in April).
+Credits roll forward monthly and true up annually (typically in April).
 The program is available to all Dominion residential customers.

 Is Virginia a good state for solar?

 Virginia is above average for solar on the East Coast.
-The VCEA provides legislative backing, net metering at retail rate is still intact, and solar resource is solid at 4.2–4.8 peak sun hours.
-The main weakness is the lack of a state tax credit and the federal ITC expiration.
-Payback periods of 12–16 years are longer than sunbelt states but still result in significant long-term savings.
+The VCEA provides legislative backing, net metering at retail rate is intact, and the solar resource is solid at 4.2 to 4.8 peak sun hours.
+The main weakness is the lack of a state tax credit, which the federal ITC expiration has made more visible.
+Payback periods of 12 to 16 years are longer than Sunbelt states but still produce significant long-term savings.

 Sources: Virginia Clean Economy Act (HB 1526), VA State Corporation Commission, Dominion Energy Virginia net metering tariff, Appalachian Power, SEIA VA Solar Spotlight, EIA State Electricity Profiles, Congress.gov (One Big Beautiful Bill Act)